ludmilalima/curso-Csharp/README.md

 "git checkout -b 'feature-name'" checkout to switch between branches and -b to create a new one\
 "git diff 'branch-name'" to show the difference between the files of the actual branch and the referred branch\
+"git pull" to load the recent remote repo